DanusMinimus/danusminimus.github.io/_posts/2020-6-5-Zero2Auto-Netwalker-Walkthrough.md

 ![624x17](https://lh3.googleusercontent.com/vu5keseZVPcwlDAp2N6UqND4pJlgalJ5_TGnS-PfHwiDfd-4G5jh6Z_GriNb8PbS4NV1D2rFFAgF4jridEak-COhgBn7LOwHmdLOJrhYdERKpqECUbVeu9grbIsCSurs5qJBTEJbD0BbtgKyZQ)

 The first command “Invoke Expression” will simply run the command wrapped inside “$()”, within this statement we can see that the statement will perform base64 decoding.
-So to decode the first stage obfuscation, we can simply remove the Invoke expression command and pipe the entire decoded string to a text file using **“ Out-File -FilePath .\Process.txt”** and this would result in the following decode payload.
+So to decode the first stage obfuscation, we can simply remove the Invoke expression command and pipe the entire decoded string to a text file using **“ Out-File -FilePath .\Process.txt”** and this would result the decode payload stored in Process.txt.
 The second stage payload is nothing but the same scary mess, but this time a long bytearray is being decrypted within a loop, it simply **XORs** each byte within that array with **0x47**.

 Again, all I decide to do is to pipe the final product to a text file: